michesp42/michesp42.github.io/content/posts/the-linux-file-hierarchy-structure/index.md

-[Sioyek](https://github.com/ahrm/sioyek) PDF viewer is an [appimage](https://docs.appimage.org/introduction/index.html) package I installed from the [AUR](https://aur.archlinux.org/), i.e not from the official Arch repositories, hence it is installed in `/opt`.
+[Sioyek](https://github.com/ahrm/sioyek) PDF viewer is an [appimage](https://docs.appimage.org/introduction/index.html) package I installed from the [AUR](https://aur.archlinux.org/), i.e. not from the official Arch repositories, hence it is installed in `/opt`.

 ## `/media` and `/mnt`